MaxenceLiboz/darkly/Password_Reset_Account_Takeover/Ressources/writeUp.md

 Here, the email will be sent to `webmaster@borntosec.com`.

-By modifying the HTML code and returning the email address, we obtain the flag:
+By modifying the the email address in the HTML code and send again the request, we obtain the flag:

 ![Capture d’écran 2024-05-02 à 18.53.13.png](images/Capture_decran_2024-05-02_a_18.53.13.png)